jaragont/orchestration-workshop/_pages/env-setup.md

 Throughout this workshop, we'll be using an [example project to help María in her task](https://github.com/jaragont/orchestration-workshop-tutorial).

-After each part, we can refer to the corresponding completed version of the code, under the branch `part-#`.
+After each part, we can refer to the corresponding completed version of the code, under the branch `part_#`.

 Now, let's get started!